 October 5, 2022 Recognized as Energy Efficiency Day in Fitchburg

 Since 2016, the first Wednesday in October has been named National Energy Efficiency Day in the United States.
 Energy efficiency companies and advocacy groups, as well as cities and states around the country, mark this observance as a chance to promote the adoption of greater energy efficiency measures, both to reduce energy needs and associated climate change-enhancing emissions and to help reduce energy bills for homeowners and businesses.

-This year, for the first time, Fitchburg is joining dozens of states and cities around the United States officially recognizing October 6 as Energy Efficiency Day.
+In 2021, for the first time, Fitchburg joined dozens of states and cities around the United States in officially recognizing October 6 as Energy Efficiency Day.
 Read the proclamation here, or by clicking the image below.

 Fitchburg signs 100% Renewable Energy pledge